 HttpsProxyUsername: The username for the HTTPS proxy server.
-If the destination for the web service request is an HTTPS URL and you specify ProxyServer "HttpsProxyUsername, the SOAP HTTP/HTTPS protocol handler creates a Proxy-Authorization header on the web service request message.
-The header is created by concatenating and encoding (base64) the HttpsProxyUsername and HttpsProxyPassword configuration property values.
+If the destination for the web service request is an HTTPS URL and you specify ProxyServer ->HttpsProxyUsername, the SOAP HTTP/HTTPS protocol handler creates a Proxy-Authorization header for authentication with the proxy.
+The handler concatenates the HttpsProxyUsername and HttpsProxyPassword configuration property values, separated by colon (:), to create the base64 encoded string.